 In addition we would also like you to send a sample of your written work.
 This might be a chapter of your final year dissertation or a published conference or journal paper.

 Your application will be reviewed by academic staff.
-If there is a good match between your interests and those of a member of staff and a research group, we'll contact you for an interview.
+If there is a good match between your interests and those of a member of staff and a research group, we will contact you for an interview.

 If you have any questions or would like further information, please contact us.